emilylakic/icee-locator/README.md

 # [ICEE Locator](http://github.com/emilylakic/iceelocator/)

-[The ICEE Locator](https://github.com/emilylakic/iceelocator) provides users the ability to find the nearest location carrying ICEE's based on their current location.
+[ICEE Locator](https://github.com/emilylakic/iceelocator) provides users the ability to find the nearest location carrying ICEE's based on their current location.
 The app was built by [Emily Lakic] (https://www.github.com/emilylakic) and [Mark Caldropoli] (https://www.github.com/markcaldropoli) and won the award for the **Best Reverse Engineering App**.

 ### How We Built It